anni23/scanapi/README.md

 $ python manage.py runserver
 ```
 ## Scanning the file
-Put the file to be scanned with extension in the following directory : opswat/scanapi/
+Put the file to be scanned in the following directory : opswat/scanapi/
 Basically the  file to be scanned should be in the root directory of the Djando server.
 ```
 Example : opswat/scanapi/file_name.txt